Elijah-Phifer/PlanetSim/README.md

 ### Step 5: Run the Simulation

 Run the simulation with `run_algorithm(algorithm, sim)`, where `algorithm` specifies the calculation method.
 For example, use `:direct_pairwise` for a basic gravitational pairwise force calculation.
+Alternatively `:Barnes_Hut` can be used.
+The differences are explained further along.

 #### Example
 ```julia